Scientific advice and protocol assistance

 EMA offers tailored scientific advice on development programmes of new biosimiliar medicines.

 The tailored procedure advises developers on the studies they should conduct, based on a review of the quality, analytical and functional data they already have available.

-The pilot is open to all types of biosimilars and includes a pre-submission meeting to review the suitability of the data package.
+The tailored scientific advice procedure is open to all types of biosimilars and companies are encouraged to request a pre-submission meeting to review the suitability of the data package.
 Applicants should note that the SAWP will need an extra month in addition to normal scientific advice timelines to review applications.

 EMA first introduced the tailored procedure as a pilot project in 2017.
 A report on the pilot phase is available below.

 Tailored Scientific advice to support step-by-step development of new biosimilars (PDF/103.56 KB)

 First published: 16/12/2016